 British Christmas Pudding with Brandy Sauce

-The British Christmas Pudding (or ‘plum’ or ‘figgy’ pudding, as it’s sometimes commonly known) is a dense and delicious dessert made with dried fruit that is soaked in brandy then mixed with seasonal spices and other ingredients, then steamed and served with brandy cream sauce to make for an utterly delectable and truly timeless Christmas dessert.
+The British Christmas Pudding (also known as ‘plum pudding’ or ‘figgy pudding) is a dense and delicious dessert made with dried fruit soaked in brandy, mixed with seasonal spices and other ingredients.
+It is then steamed and served with brandy cream sauce, creating an utterly delectable and truly timeless dessert for Christmas dinner.

-This traditional British pudding and Sweet Mince Pies and Brandy Snaps were ever present my home during Christmas time and it brings back such fond memories for me growing up during the holiday season.
-This was how Christmas looked, just like a postcard (picture above).
-A dense, fruity pudding that was covered with brandy, set alight, smothered with rich brandy sauce and a sprig of holly was the highlight of our Christmas.
+This traditional British pudding, Sweet Mince Pies and Brandy Snaps were ever present my home during Christmas time and it brings back such fond memories for me growing up during the holiday season.
+This is how Christmas looked, much like a postcard (referencing the picture).
+The highlight was a dense, fruity pudding covered with brandy, set alight, smothered with a rich brandy sauce, and adorned with a sprig of holly.

 The traditional of Christmas pudding

-It is believed that it started its life as ‘pottage’, which is a soupy consistency of dried fruits, wine and spices.
+It is believed that it started its life as ‘pottage’, which is a soupy consistency of dried fruits, wine and spices in the Victorian era (in addition, a mention in the Charles Dickens novel, A Christmas Carol).
 It is supposed to have 13 ingredients to represent Jesus and his Disciples (I couldn’t stick to this because I did not want to sacrifice flavor and texture).

 You’ll notice that I referred to this as plum pudding or figgy pudding.
-It actually has no plums or figs like there were from its inception in the 14th century and that concoction was light years away from the recipe we know and love today.
-This could be that it is easier to find the usual currants and raisins versus the former.
+Surprisingly, it has no plums or figs, unlike its inception when that concoction was light years away from the recipe we know and love today.
+This might be because it’s easier to find the usual currants and raisins compared to the former.

-Another tradition was to add a sixpence (an old English silver coin worth 6 Pennies) to the mix to bring luck to the person that finds it.
-As cool as it sounds I will not be continuing this tradition as I don’t really feel like metal seeping into my food.
+Another tradition was to add a sixpence (an old English silver coin worth 6 pennies) to the mix to bring luck to the person who finds it.
+As cool as it sounds, I will not be continuing this tradition as I don’t really feel like metal seeping into my food.

 How to cook Christmas pudding